My passion is unleashing the potential of people to be more connected, capable, and human together at work and in life.

 The core of what I bring to my work is relentless curiosity, a belief in possibility, the humor in being human – and love.

-Linda earned a Doctorate in Education Leadership from Indiana University; Certificate in Mediation and Applied Conflict Studies, Woodbury College/Champlain College; Practitioner Certificate in Appreciative Inquiry – a Model for Business and Social Change, Weatherhead School of Executive Management at Case Western Reserve University; Practitioner Certificate for the Leadership Circle Profile and the Leadership Culture Survey; and Practitioner Certificate for the Conflict Dynamics Profile - Individual and 360 Assessments, Eckerd College, FL.
+Linda earned a Doctorate in Education Leadership from Indiana University; Certificate in Mediation and Applied Conflict Studies, Woodbury College/Champlain College; Practitioner Certificate in Appreciative Inquiry – a Model for Business and Social Change, Weatherhead School of Executive Management at Case Western Reserve University; Certificate in the Science and Practice of Managing Abrasive Behaviors, Boss Whispering Institute; Certificates for use of the Leadership Circle Profile and the Leadership Culture Survey, Full Circle Group, and the Conflict Dynamics Profile - Individual and 360 Assessments, Eckhard College, FL.

 Linda is a member of the International Coach Federation (ICF), Boss Whispering Institute, Association for Conflict Resolution, and an affiliate member the Institute of Coaching (IOC), a Harvard Affiliate.
 She is also Co-Founder and Associate Director of the Center for Appreciative Organizing in Education.
-Linda co-authored A Positive Manifesto – How Appreciative Organizing Can Transform Public Education (Burrello, Beitz, & Mann, 2015) and the SWIFT State Education Agency Blueprint for Equity Based Inclusive Educational Reform (Beitz, Mitchiner, Sailor, & Lord-Nelson, 2016), a brief for the SWIFT Education Center, University of Kansas.
+Linda co-authored A Positive Manifesto – How Appreciative Organizing Can Transform Public Education (Burrello, Beitz, & Mann, 2015) and the SWIFT Center State Education Agency Blueprint for Equity Based Inclusive Educational Reform (Beitz, Mitchiner, Sailor, & Lord-Nelson, 2016), a brief on the role of states in implementing whole system educational change.

 Some clients and organizations served: SWIFT Education Center, University of Kansas; City of Chicago, IL; Higher Learning Commission, Chicago, IL; MA Urban Project; University of South Florida, Gulf Coast Partnership Project; Genesee Intermediate School District, MI; Chittenden County Superior Court, VT; Mediators Beyond Borders International, DC; Lake Champlain Waldorf School, VT; private individuals and families.